props-sh/props/README.md

 loading type safe system, environment, classpath and file based properties while also deciding which source takes precedence and how often the values should be refreshed.

+The repository hosts a number of projects:

+- `props-core`: the core logic of the project, has not third-party dependencies and it is self-contained
+- `props-aws`: a `Source` backed by `AWS Secrets Manager`
+- `props-mongodb`: a `Source` backed by a MongoDB database collection

 # Features

 - Access values once or repeatedly